svitlanaf/project-3/README.md

 _Input: "1"_

-_Output: "0, Beep!"_
+_Output: "0, "Beep!""_

 3. _Numbers that contain a 2: all digits are replaced (all digits) with "Boop!"_

 _Input: "2"._

-_Output: "0, Beep!
-Boop!"_
+_Output: "0, "Beep!"
+"Boop!""_

 4. _Numbers that contain a 3: all digits are replaced (all digits) with "I'm sorry, Dave.
-I'm afraid I can't do that"._
+I'm afraid I can't do that."_

 _Input: "3"_

-_Output: "0, Beep!
-Boop!
-I'm sorry, Dave.
-I'm afraid I can't do that"._
+_Output: "0, "Beep!"
+"Boop!"
+"I'm sorry, Dave.
+I'm afraid I can't do that.""_

 5. _For numbers divisible by 3, the message "I'm sorry, Dave.
 I'm afraid I can't do that" will have user's name instead of "Dave"._